 Oskar is more vulnerable, since he’s well-known in the neighborhood for being a Jew.
 There are signs that he is being marginalized and targeted, such as Nazi soldiers showing up to interrogate him.
 Oskar and Hana’s bank accounts also become frozen.
 It’s part of Nazi discrimination that the Nazis call “Aryanization.”

 Hana grew to love the dream house where Liesel and Viktor used to live in Czechoslovakia.
 It not only reminds her of Liesel, but Hana also thinks the house is a work of art.
-After Liesel and Viktor moved to Germany, the house went into somewhat of state of disrepair.
+After Liesel and Viktor moved to Germany, the house went into somewhat of a state of disrepair.
 However, Hana keeps going back to the house to visit when she can.

 The house then became a school for architecture students.
 And then, an airplane designer named Stahl (played by Roland Møller) moves into the house.
 Hana and Stahl meet and it isn’t long before they become lovers.
-He’s a widower, and he tells Hana when they become closer that his wife committed suicide after their baby died while still in the womb.
+Stahl is a widower, and he tells Hana when they become closer that his wife committed suicide after their baby died while still in the womb.